 4. Follow Up on Invoices and Receivables.
 Many business owners still invoice their customers and wait for payment.
 It will be key to plan for necessary follow-up calls to ensure the expected revenue remains consistent as budgeted.

 Remember that proper, responsible time management of any task, especially accounting, is key.
-Fontenot & Associates Solutions LLC, specializes in accounting and operations services because we understand and recognize the importance of accounting processes and strive to be a part of the solution to building successful businesses, one at a time.
+Fontenot & Associates Solutions LLC, specializes in accounting and business operations services because we understand and recognize the importance of accounting processes and strive to be a part of the solution to building successful businesses, one at a time.

 My mission is to offer the best accounting and operations solutions and tips for entrepreneurs and small to mid-size companies worldwide seeking to close their process gaps with actual solutions.